Buying real estate in Busan?

 Sources: Statista, GlobeNewswire, Airbtics

-4) Suburban houses will lose appeal as people prioritize convenience and location
+4) Large suburban houses will become less appealing as convenience and location gain priority

-5) Student influx will drive up demand for affordable housing near universities
+5) Student influx will increase demand for affordable housing near universities

 Busan is experiencing a surge in student numbers, which is set to increase the demand for affordable housing near universities.